 If the candidate receives a failing grade for the PCI Fundamentals course, his or her seat at the instructor-led session will be forfeited.
 If he or she wishes to try again, the candidate will be required to pay the full course fee for a second time and receive a passing grade in the PCI Fundamentals course to be allowed to attend the two-day instructor-led session.
 There will be no exceptions made and by paying the invoice, you agree to these terms.

 At this time PCI SSC does not offer QSA certifications to individuals who do not work for validated QSA Companies.
 You must be a full time employee of a QSA Company in order to attend QSA Training and be certified as a QSA.
 Please refer to the PCI Awareness Training page for an optional training opportunity that may meet your needs.

 In order to attend any of the above trainings your company must already be a validated QSA Company.
-Please see the Validation Requirements for Qualified Security Assessors (QSAs) v 1.2. for more details.
+Please see the Qualification Requirements for Qualified Security Assessors (QSAs) v2.0. for more details.